rohitkumar20700000/EXPERIMENT-NO--02-INTERFACING-ANALOG-INPUT-SENSOR-POT-WITH-ARDUINO-/README.md

-## INTERFACING-ANALOG-INPUT-SENSOR-POT-WITH-ARDUINO-
+## EXP-2- INTERFACING ANALOG INPUT SENSOR POT WITH ARDUINO
-## DATE : 23.02.2024
+## DATE :04-03-24
 ## NAME : ROHIT KUMAR M
 ## ROLLNUMBER :212221220045
+## DEPARTMENT:INFORMATION TECHNOLOGY

+**AIM**:
-**AIM**:  To interface a Analog  input (angular displacement sensor POT) and scale the values up on change in the input.
+To interface a Analog  input (angular displacement sensor POT) and scale the values up on change in the input.

 **COMPONENTS REQUIRED:**